evilgenx/NanoSage/README.md

-# NanoSage 🧙: Advanced Recursive Search & Report Generation
+# NanoSage-EG 🧙: Advanced Recursive Search & Report Generation

 Deep Research assistant that runs on your laptop, using tiny models. - all open source!

-## How is NanoSage different than other Assistant Researchers?
+## How is NanoSage-EG different than other Assistant Researchers?

 It offers a structured breakdown of a multi-source, relevance-driven, recursive search pipeline.
 It walks through how the system refines a user query, builds a knowledge base from local and web data, and dynamically explores subqueries—tracking progress through a Table of Contents (TOC).

 With Monte Carlo-based exploration, the system balances depth vs. breadth, ranking each branch’s relevance to ensure precision and avoid unrelated tangents.
 The result?
 A detailed, well-organized report generated using retrieval-augmented generation (RAG), integrating the most valuable insights.

-I wanted to experiment with new research methods, so I thought, basically, when we research a topic, we randomly explore new ideas as we search, and NanoSage basically does that!
+I wanted to experiment with new research methods, so I thought, basically, when we research a topic, we randomly explore new ideas as we search, and NanoSage-EG basically does that!
 It explores and records its journey, where each (relevant) step is a node... and then sums it up to you in a neat report!
 Where the table of content is basically its search graph. 🧙